 Saint Anthony's Offers Look Good Feel Better Program for Cancer Patients

-(Alton, IL) -- Area women experiencing the appearance-related side effects of chemotherapy and radiation treatments can learn helpful beauty techniques to help restore their appearance and self-image at the next Look Good Feel Better program, scheduled for Monday, May 20 at 10 a.m., in Saint Clare’s Professional Building, Suite 303, located at 815 E. Fifth Street, Alton.
+(Alton, IL) -- Women experiencing the appearance-related side effects of chemotherapy and radiation treatments can learn helpful beauty techniques to help restore their appearance and self-image at the next Look Good Feel Better program, scheduled for Monday, November 21 at 10 a.m., in Saint Clare’s Professional Building, Suite 308, located at 815 E. Fifth Street, Alton.

 Get The Latest News!